-It is illegal to possess, introduce, transport, or transfer a live specimen of any nonnative fish species without a permit issued by the DNR.
-For exceptions and more details, visit dnr.wi.gov
+It is illegal to possess, introduce, transport or transfer a live specimen of any nonnative fish species without a permit issued by the DNR. https://dnr.wisconsin.gov/sites/default/files/topic/Fishing/Permits_9400234LiveTransport.pdf

-It is illegal to possess, introduce, transport, or transfer a live nonnative crayfish without a permit issued by the DNR, except rusty crayfish when being used as bait on the Mississippi River.
+It is illegal to possess, introduce, transport or transfer a live nonnative crayfish without a permit issued by the DNR, except rusty crayfish when being used as bait on the Mississippi River.